 -b 2100k -pass 1 -f mp4 -y /dev/null

 The -vcodec libx264 tells ffmpeg to encode the video using H.264 encoding.
-The -vpre flag allows you to set a predefind presets that control (among other things) the quality of the encoded value.
-I used max, other presets include hq and normal. -threads 0 tells ffmpeg to spawn as many threads it deems necessary. -b 2100k tells it to target a bit rate of 2100kbps for video encoding. -pass 1 allows you to perform the first pass out two in a 2-pass encoding.
-In the first pass ffmpeg will collect statistics and write them to a special log.
-When doing the second pass ffmpeg can use this special log to better distribute the bit rate so it will achieve a constant quality at the specified average bit rate.
-The output of the first pass isn’t important so it’s directed to /dev/null.
-The -y switch tells ffmpeg to ignore that this file already exists.
-As ffmpeg can’t tell the format of the file by it’s name (/dev/null) we specify it manually using -f mp4.
+The -vpre flag allows you to set predefined presets that control, among other things, the quality of the encoded video.
+I used max; other presets include hq and normal. -threads 0 tells ffmpeg to spawn as many threads as it deems necessary. -b 2100k tells it to target a bit rate of 2100 kbps for video encoding. -pass 1 allows you to perform the first pass out of two in a 2-pass encoding.
+In the first pass, ffmpeg will collect statistics and write them to a special log.
+When doing the second pass, ffmpeg can use this special log to better distribute the bit rate so it will achieve a constant quality at the specified average bit rate.
+The output of the first pass isn’t important, so it’s directed to /dev/null.
+The -y switch tells ffmpeg to ignore the fact that this file already exists.
+As ffmpeg can’t tell the format of the file by its name (/dev/null), we specify it manually using -f mp4.

 Performing the final encoding pass